Five things to know about Seahawks running back Mike Davis: ‘I just wanted to prove that I belong’

 “I used to go to all of Clemson’s practices and everything,’’ he said.

 But Clemson was late to offer Davis, not doing so until two months prior to signing day, which he says now “I felt like was disrespect.’’
-In fact, stories at the time stated that Clemson coach Dabo Swinney decided to cancel a late visit Davis had planned, apparently not thinking Davis was serious, which caused James Davis to unleash a few Tweets criticizing his own school in defense of his brother.
+In fact, stories at the time stated that Clemson coach Dabo Swinney decided to cancel a late visit Davis had planned, which caused James Davis to unleash a few Tweets criticizing his own school in defense of his brother.

 Mike Davis instead ended up at South Carolina — maybe Clemson’s biggest rival — the first school to offer him, and where he ended up becoming one of the top rushers in the SEC as a sophomore and junior, though only after sitting behind Marcus Lattimore as a freshman, from which he said he learned a little patience that has come in handy later.

-“It did kind of did to me,’’ he said.
+“It did kind of did get to me,’’ he said.
 “But it’d get to anybody that is recruited high coming out of school.
-When you’re recruited high out of high school think you should play right way.
+When you’re recruited high out of high school you think you should play right way.
 But in my case I shouldn’t have thought that because I had Marcus Lattimore (a standout whose carer was ended by a knee injury) in front of me.
 I learned a lot from Marcus and I’m glad I did sit behind him.’’

 3, His 49ers career ended with a fumble.